Vengiro/funGPT/README.md

 # FunGPT

-FunGPT is a lightweight GPT-2 style language model built from scratch in PyTorch, designed for educational exploration and efficient training on limited hardware.
+FunGPT is a lightweight GPT-2 style language model built from scratch in PyTorch, designed for educational exploration and efficient training on my RTX 2070.
-It supports both character-level and token-level autoregressive modeling, and is inspired by my deep learning class,Andrej Karpathy's work on nanogpt and the original GPT-2 architecture.
+It is heavily inspired by my deep learning class, Andrej Karpathy's excellent work on nanogpt and the original GPT-2 architecture.

 ##  Features